 Civil processes are when someone has been served with papers, which can be a court order.
 You can find these by getting in touch with the Young County Sheriff’s office, either by phone or through their website.

 All convicted sex offenders have to be listed and registered on the sex offender databases required by the area they live in.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view sex offenders on the website, but you should know that you won’t see the exact address, just the address block of the address that they registered.

 Court Records are public records.
 Court Records include a court case file containing a court docket and all of the filings and documents filed in the court case.
 You can access your court records on the website, or at the Young County Clerk of Court where the case was filed.

 Every state maintains a record of people’s criminal history.
 These online databases are all connected so you are able to track criminal histories from any other state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for the following crimes: